Published: May 17, 2022 • 3 min read

 .

-Keep this up until there are no more commits to test.
+Continue this process until there are no more commits to test.
 You’ll see a conclusion like this:

 (git)-[v0.2.21~1|bisect]-$ git bisect bad